hack3rs.ca network-security

 2. Understanding False Positives and Low-Value Alerts

-A false positive means the alert claims malicious behavior that did not happen.
-A benign true positive means the behavior happened, but it was expected or authorized.
-These require different tuning responses.
+A false positive means the alert fired on behavior that did not happen or was misclassified as malicious.
+A benign true positive means the behavior happened but was expected or authorized.
+These look similar in a queue but require different tuning responses.
+Collapsing them into the same bucket leads to bad decisions.

 Do not tune away what you do not understand.
-First identify why the alert fired, then decide whether the issue is rule logic, data quality, parsing, enrichment, or expected environment behavior.
+Before suppressing anything, identify why the alert fired.
+Is it rule logic, data quality, parsing errors, enrichment gaps, or expected environment behavior?
+That answer determines the right fix.

 Normal Behavior